MikroTik ISP Billing

 Can ISPAgents cut off MikroTik internet automatically?

-Yes.
-ISPAgents can automate suspension and restoration through RouterOS, RADIUS, or a custom connector depending on how the ISP designed the network.
+Only after the tenant has proven subscriber identity, policy mapping, command preview, approval rules, execution evidence, and rollback.
+The enforcement path can be RouterOS, RADIUS, or a custom connector depending on how the ISP designed the network.

 Does MikroTik billing require managed RADIUS?

 No. Some operators start with direct MikroTik control.
-Others use existing FreeRADIUS or managed RADIUS.
-ISPAgents should support all three paths.
+Others use existing FreeRADIUS or managed RADIUS early access.
+ISPAgents should treat all three as separately validated deployment paths, not one default path for every tenant.